Roll Back Configured Commerce Base Code

 - The version you are targeting for rollback (previous version).

 NoteOptimizely Support does not validate rollback compatibility or provide review or approval for rollbacks.
-The customer or implementation partner has sole discretion over rollbacks.
-Follow this documentation to determine when to roll back.
+You or your implementation partner has sole discretion over rollbacks.
+See When to request a rollback to determine whether a rollback is appropriate